Hello and welcome to Journal of Nomads!

 Our travels from the very start until now

-We both had been traveling for years before we met each other and started this Journal.
+We both had already been traveling for a few years before we met each other and started this Journal.

 In 2007, Niko left his home in the wild forests of Canada to go on a hitchhiking adventure to Alaska.
 He loved it that much that he hasn't stopped traveling ever since.
 In the following 7 years, he hitchhiked from Canada to Guatemala, lived in Mexico and Morocco for a while and traveled around Europe.